Back to Blogs

 What is AI sourcing?

-AI sourcing in recruiting refers to using artificial intelligence (AI) technologies to streamline, automate, and enhance the process of identifying, attracting, and engaging potential candidates for job roles.
+AI sourcing in recruiting utilizes artificial intelligence (AI) technologies to streamline, automate, and scale the process of identifying, attracting, and engaging potential candidates for job roles.

-The best AI sourcing tools utilize advanced algorithms to analyze massive datasets, such as resumes, social media profiles, and job board listings to identify qualified candidates who meet specific job criteria.
+AI sourcing tools use advanced algorithms and machine learning to analyze massive datasets, such as resumes, social media profiles, and job board listings, to identify qualified candidates who meet specific job criteria.

 How is AI sourcing different from traditional sourcing methods?